CNES/aviso-fes/README.md

 # HOW TO INSTALL THE SOFTWARE ?

-The complete description of the build method is described in the [INSTALL](INSTALL) file located in the root of this software.
+The complete description of the build method is described in the [INSTALL](INSTALL.md) file located in the root of this software.

 # HOW TO USE THE SOFTWARE ?

-This distribution contains a C API to be used to calculate the tide.
+This distribution contains a C/Python API to be used to calculate the tide.
 The [API](API.rst) documentation describes the functions to be used to perform the calculation.
 The directory [examples](examples) contains an example of using this API.

-> It is also possible to use this library using Python.
-The
-> [README](python/README.rst) file in the Python directory contains more
-> information.

 # BIBLIOGRAPHY